kevinchain/z490m-pro4-10700k-hackintosh/README.md

-# BigSur 11 Beta 5 OpenCore Catalina and Big sur
+# OpenCore is used for Catalina and Big sur

 ![alt text](https://i.imgur.com/wqgeiG6.png)